drivendataorg/zamba/docs/docs/configurations.md

 #### `save_dir (Path, optional)`

 An optional directory in which to save the model predictions and configuration yaml.
-If no save_dir is specified and save=True, outputs will be written to the current working directory.
+If no `save_dir` is specified and `save` is True, outputs will be written to the current working directory.
 Defaults to `None`

 #### `dry_run (bool, optional)`